This page is designed to help newly hired adjunct (part-time, temporary) faculty members through their employment process.

 You will receive a lot of information during orientation, including:

 - Information on available medical and dental benefits (you are not eligible until you have taught two of the last five semesters, excluding summer).

 - Information on Unemployment Insurance (UI) – your work is covered by unemployment; however, Los Rios employees do not pay into State Disability Insurance (SDI).

-- How class and step placement works (for salary placement purposes) and where and when to pick up your paycheck or direct deposit paystub.
+- How class and step placement works (for salary placement purposes) and how you will receive your paycheck or direct deposit paystub.

 - Information on the Los Rios College Federation of Teachers (LRCFT), the union that represents certificated employees.
 The LRCFT collective bargaining agreement is online.